print(): Print Objects To File Function

 main()

-Now we can run the python file and observe the string Hello World! being printed to STDOUT.
+Now we can run the Python file and observe the string Hello World! being printed to /dev/stdout.

 user-1@vm:~/Documents$ ./print_example_1.py